 Balaam’s error was to make merchandise of spiritual gifts.
 He sold his spiritual services for money.
 He held out for more money and got it.
 The story of Balaam is found in Numbers 22-24 and 31.
 Baalam encouraged the Moabites to trick Israelite men into illicit relationships with Moabite women (Nu 31:16).
 As a professional curser, he did his work so well that it put the entire nation of Israel into jeopardy.
 He placed a hex on Israel by waging psychological warfare on them.

 Here is a man who got his name in the Bible as an infamous character.
-He now would like to get his name out of the Bible but he cannot.
-No one ever called her new baby “Balaam.”
-This is a man who got into a debate with a jackass and the jackass won the debate (Nu 22)!!
+He now would like to remove his name from the Bible, but he cannot.
+No one ever called her new baby, “Balaam.”
+This is a man who got into a debate with a jackass, and the jackass won the debate (Nu 22)!!
 The jackass had more sense than Balaam.

 The word “following” means to follow up, or to follow out to the end.
 The idea is to follow extensively in a dependent manner.
 People today, following Balaam’s example, extensively use religion for their own financial gain.